Two young Finns laughing together at a phone on a Helsinki street, Very Finnish Problems

 12. When Your Finnish Name Causes Confusion

 A perfectly reasonable introduction in Finland.
-Via Very Finnish Problems.

 Finnish names often contain double vowels that serve a grammatical purpose and require clarification when meeting someone unfamiliar with the spelling conventions.
-Tiina with two "i"s is a genuinely common name and a completely normal thing to say.
+Tiina with two i letters is a genuinely common name and a completely normal thing to say.
 David with two ears is the response of someone doing their best.
 Finnish vowel length is phonemically significant, meaning that a short vowel and a long vowel are different sounds with different meanings, which makes these clarifications necessary rather than pedantic.

 Why is Finnish so different from other European languages?

 Finnish belongs to the Finno-Ugric language family rather than the Indo-European family that includes most European languages.
-Its closest relatives are Estonian and the Sámi languages.
+Its closest relatives are Estonian and the Sami languages.
 This means the vocabulary, grammar and structure share very little with English, French, German or Spanish, which is part of what makes Finnish language jokes land so reliably with non-Finnish speakers.

 What does kuusi palaa mean in Finnish?

-Kuusi palaa can mean at least nine different things depending on context, including "the spruce is on fire," "the number six returns" and "six pieces."
+Kuusi palaa can mean at least nine different things depending on context, including the spruce is on fire, the number six returns and six pieces.
 The word kuusi means both the number six and a spruce tree.
-The word palaa means both "burns" and "returns."
+The word palaa means both burns and returns.
 Combined, the phrase is a reliable illustration of how Finnish handles ambiguity.

-What is kalsarikännit?
+What is kalsarikannit?

-Kalsarikännit is a Finnish compound word meaning the act of drinking at home alone, in underwear, with no plans to go anywhere.
-It combines kalsarit (underwear) and kännit (being drunk).
+Kalsarikannit is a Finnish compound word meaning the act of drinking at home alone, in underwear, with no plans to go anywhere.
+It combines kalsarit (underwear) and kannit (being drunk).
 The Finnish government included it in an official emoji release in 2017, which confirmed its status as a genuinely Finnish concept.

 Is Finnish grammar really that hard?